Calgary Personal Injury Lawyers

 Section B benefits protect those involved in an accident regardless of fault.
 It covers costs incurred from an accident.
 Section B benefits cover expenses related to medical treatment, loss of income, disability, and death.
 These benefits are available for two years after the accident.
 While helpful, these benefits have financial caps and may not cover all expenses.
 For instance, medical costs are capped at $50,000 and loss of income at $400 per week.
 They also do not cover non-monetary losses such as pain and suffering.

-Coverage for Uninsured Accidents in Camrose
+Coverage for Uninsured Motor Vehicle Accidents in Camrose

 Alberta launched the Motor Vehicle Accident Claims Program (MVAC) to help victims of a hit-and-run accident or an accident with an uninsured driver.
 It provides a method of gaining compensation if no other alternatives are available.
 Up to $200,000 of compensation is available through the program.
 Pursuing an MVAC claim is similar to the standard litigation process.
 Applicants have a two-year period to submit their claim.

-Available Compensation in a Lawsuit
+Available Compensation in a Car Accident Lawsuit

 A civil action can provide additional compensation beyond your accident benefits and health insurance.
 You can claim medical and rehabilitation costs, lost income, pain and suffering, property damage, and other losses related to the accident.